 - 1. Close and lock the door and/or block it (try barricading the door with desks and chairs) - 2.
 Call 911 (if not on the line already) - 3.
 DO NOT answer the door and stay in place behind cover - 4.
-Do not respond to any voice commands until you are sure that they come from a police officer, or a campus Safety & Security officer
+Do not respond to any voice commands until you are sure that they come from a police officer,

-VI.If you decide to flee during a hostile intruder/active shooter situation:
+VI.
+If you decide to flee during a hostile intruder/active shooter situation:

 - 1. Make certain to have an escape route and plan in mind - 2.
 Do not attempt to carry anything while fleeing - 3.
 Do not attempt to remove injured people (leave wounded victims where they are and notify authorities of their location as soon as possible) - 4.
 Move quickly; keep your hands up high and visible - 5.
-Follow the instructions of any police officers you may encounter
+Follow the instructions of any police officers you may encounter as quickly as possible.
+The first officers to arrive will not stop to aid injured people; Rescue teams composed of other officers and emergency medical personnel will follow the first officers after areas have been secured to treat and remove injured persons.